atooma/doc-resonance-sdk/docs/source/intro.rst

 Developers and Companies focused on building IOT devices and/or Apps can rely on a perfect tool to empower their products capabilities and turning them into a real context aware space.

-What Is Atooma - Why There Is An Atooma App On The Market?
+What Is Resonance - Why There Is An Atooma App On The Market?
 ---------------------------------------------------------------------

 Atooma was born initially as an Android (recently also on a light-version for iOS) application aimed to allow end users to create and share automation rules following the *IF and DO* paradigm.